hackforla/peopledepot/docs/contributing/code.md

 1. Below this, add a brief description of the changes you made
 1. Click the green "Create pull request" button
 1. Add the PR to the project board

-# Creating Issues

-To create a new issue, please use the blank issue template (available when you click New Issue).
-If you want to create an issue for other projects to use, please create the issue in your own repository and send a slack message to one of your hack night hosts with the link.